 EVOLUTION OF SAFETY PRACTICES

 Since the establishment of OSHA in the 1970s, safety protocols and standards have continued to evolve.
-In fact, the pace of change has rapidly increased with the consistent introduction of new technology and processes that are pushing the industry forward in terms of field operations.
+In fact, the pace of change has rapidly increased with the consistent introduction of new technology and processes, like materials handling, that are pushing the industry forward in terms of field operations.
 Typically, slower to adopt change, construction organizations and field workers are now embracing new ways of performing work and evaluating their safety practices to apply more forward-thinking alternatives.
 Many of these modern practices stem from the adoption of Lean principles, now becoming more commonly integrated into daily field operations.

 WHAT DOES LEAN HAVE TO DO WITH MATERIALS HANDLING?